-A MSA-licenced scrutineer will check your overalls, helmet, gloves, boots and of course your car, and you will only be allowed to race if everything passes their inspection.
+A Motorsport UK-licenced scrutineer will check your overalls, helmet, gloves, boots and of course your car, and you will only be allowed to race if everything passes their inspection.
 The time and location for this is on the Event Timetable - IT IS VITAL you arrive on time (not early unless otherwise instructed) as the scrutineers will be very busy and may not be able to check your car/equipment outside of your allotted time.
 This is where you hand in the ticket you received at Signing-On; it shows the scrutineer that your documents have been checked too.

-The technical requirements for cars vary from series to series but can always be found in the SERIES REGULATIONS; the basic safety requirements can be found in the current MSA YEARBOOK (or BLUE BOOK) in sections J and K. The Yearbook also contains the standards for your personal safety equipment so please ensure you are familiar with the requirements and arrive at the circuit prepared.
+The technical requirements for cars vary from series to series but can always be found in the SERIES REGULATIONS; the basic safety requirements can be found in the current Motorsport UK YEARBOOK (or BLUE BOOK) in sections J and K. The Yearbook also contains the standards for your personal safety equipment so please ensure you are familiar with the requirements and arrive at the circuit prepared.

 Your car will be issued with a sticker to confirm it has passed scrutineering, and that must remain in place for the duration of the event.
 If it doesn't pass, you may have a busy morning ahead trying to fix the issues!

 The final test for your car will be NOISE TESTING.
 The location and time for this will be detailed in the Final Instructions document.
 It is often carried out in the ASSEMBLY AREA on your way to Qualifying.

 Drivers may be required to attend a Driver Briefing.
 The location and time for this is also outlined in the Event Timetable.
 Please make sure you have checked these details and arrive on time - you could be fined for missing the briefing.